 I was working on my high school newspaper and yearbook when my English teacher pulled me aside and told me that I could actually make a living at doing this.
 Travel the world and take photos?
 I was 15 years old when I first heard the word photojournalist, and from that moment on I knew that’s what I wanted to do.

-While photojournalism covers a variety of storytelling, it is often associated with hard news, quite often in conflict areas or difficult situations.
-Photojournalists are encouraged to not show an opinionated side in the editing of a story and stick to the strict guidelines around not manipulating photographs.
+Photojournalism is the process of storytelling through the use of images and covers a variety of storytelling.
+It is often associated with hard news, quite often in conflict areas or difficult situations.
+Photojournalists are encouraged to not 'editorialize' when editing of a story and never manipulate photographs.

 I am often called a photojournalist because I do those kinds of stories but I also consider myself a documentary photographer as I often return to the same place, where I’ll spend weeks, months, or even years immersing myself into a story, culture or situation rather than jumping in and out of it as news photographers tend to do.
 I turn these meatier long-term projects into books, articles, gallery shows, and public photo presentations.

 Too many inexperienced young people start out thinking they need to make a name for themselves as photojournalists by flinging themselves into a war zone.
 Please don’t do this.
 Great stories can also be told closer to home.
 Work your way up and learn the art of how to tell a good story before endangering your life.
-Photojournalism can be an incredibly rewarding career, but not one you die for.
+Photojournalism can be an incredibly rewarding career, but not one to die for.

 Visiting sites of inhumanity isn’t for everyone, so make sure you are comfortable with where you are going and why.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.Get a quote